DianaSagoyan/fylo-frontend-mentor-challenge/README.md

 ## Hi! 👋

-Completed one of the challenges of [Frontend Mentor] (www.frontendmentor.io).
+Completed one of the challenges of [Frontend Mentor](www.frontendmentor.io).
 Made a responsive page to fit both desktop and mobile size.To complete the challenge I've mostly used HTML and CSS.